 VP Communications: Emily Potosky

 Emily is a more recent Tree Steward, having joined in 2021 as a way to get her hands dirty and directly impact and improve Arlington’s eco-health.
-As an Arlington resident who has a very “indoor” job as a business researcher, it’s been a joy being able to volunteer and learn outside.
+As someone with a very “indoor” job as a business researcher, it’s been a joy being able to volunteer and learn outside.
 As a new member, she’s helped with public education, planting, and member and community communication – mainly focusing on helping with the Tree Stewards’ website, internal documentation and resource organization.

 Treasurer: Carol Weldon